 • Check brake drums (or discs), linings, and

 hoses.

 7. Final Air Brake Check • Test low pressure warning signal.

 0 Shut the engine off when the vehicle has

 enough air pressure so that the low pressure

 warning signal is not on.

 0 Turn the electrical power on.

-0 Step on and off the brake pedal to reduce air
+0 Step on and off the brake pedal to reduce air tank pressure.

-tank pressure.

 0 Low air pressure warning signal should come

-on before the pressure drops to less than 60 psi

-in the air tank with lowest pressure.
+on before the pressure drops to less than 60 psi in the air tank with lowest pressure.

 • Check that the spring brakes come on

-automatically.
+• automatically.

-0 Chock the wheels.
+Chock the wheels.

+0
-0 Release the parking brakes when enough air

-pressure is built up.
+0 Release the parking brakes when enough air pressure is built up.

-0 Shut the eligine off.
+Shut the engine off.

-0 step on and on the brake pedal to reduce the
+0 Step on and off the brake pedal to reduce the

+0 air tank pressure.

-"Parking brake" knob should nop out when the
+"Parking brake" knob should pop out when the

 0 air pressure falls to the manufacturer's

-specification
+specification.

 • Check rate of air pressure buildup

 0 Refer to manufacturer's recommendation for

-Ũ average buildup time.
+average buildup time.

 0 If not within recommended time, the air

 pressure may drop too low during driving

 operations.

 • Test air leakage rate.

 0 With a fully-charged air system (typically 125

 psi).

 0 Turn-off the engine.

 0 Release the service brake and time the air

-pressure drop.
+Ŭ pressure drop.

 0 The loss rate should be less than 2 psi in one

-minute for single vehicles.
+- minute for single vehicles.

 0 Not less than 3 psi in 1 minute for combination

+vehicles.

-• I nen apply 90 psi or more with the brake
+• Then apply 90 psi or more with the brake

-After the initial program drop if the sir
+- pedal.

-0 Anter the initial pressure drop, if the air
+0 After the initial pressure drop, if the air

+pressure falls more than 3 psi in 1 minute for

-single vehicles
+single vehicles.

-Check air compressor governor out in and out

-out pressures
+-

+0 Not more than 4 psi for combination vehicles.

-• Check air compressor governor cut-in and cut- out pressures.
+Check air compressor governor cut-in and cut-

+• 1 0

+out pressures.

 0 Air compressor should start at about 100 psi

 and stop at about 125 psi.

 0 Run the engine at a fast idle.

 0 Air governor should cut-out the air compressor

 at about the manufacturer's specified pressure.

 0 Engine idling, step on and off brake to reduce

 air tank pressure.

 0 Compressor should cut-in at manufacturer's

-specified cut-in pressure.
+Ĭ specified cut-in pressure.

 0 Test parking brake: Stop the vehicle; put the

-parking brake on; gently pull against it in low
+0 parking brake on; gently pull against it in low

 gear to determine if parking brake will hold.

 • Test service brakes.

 • Wait for normal air pressure.

-• Release the parking brake
+• Release the parking brake.

-•

 • Move the vehicle forward slowly (about 5

 mph).

-• Apply the brakes firmly using the brake pedal.
+Apply the brakes firmly using the brake pedal.

-• Note any vehicle "pulling" to one side, unusual
+Note any vehicle "pulling" to one side, unusual

 feel, or delayed stopping action.

 5.7.
-R-12/HSV Operation Training.
+R-11 Operation Training.